ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

         // TODO
     });

-Next we will create a React component and return it as the requirejs module.
+Next we will create a React component and return it as the requireJS export.
-Replace the comment with:
+Inside the callback function:

     :::js
     return React.createClass({